 - Inspect for moisture rust in the blower housing and ducts.

-- Check all the filters and clean or replace them as needed.
+- Check all the furnace filters and clean or replace them as needed.

 - Test the thermostat.